 What Is Reckless Driving?

-- Ignoring traffic laws.
-Drivers who swerve in and out of lanes may find themselves convicted of reckless driving, as may those who deliberately ignore posted traffic signals or signs.
+Ignoring traffic laws.
+Drivers who swerve in and out of lanes may find themselves convicted of a reckless driving offense, as may those who deliberately ignore posted traffic signals or stop signs.

-- Racing.
-Drivers may choose to deliberately race their vehicles down roads used by other people, posing substantial danger both to themselves and to anyone else who uses the road.
+Racing.
+Reckless drivers may choose to deliberately race their vehicles down roads used by other people, posing substantial danger both to themselves and to anyone else who uses the road.
 Racing becomes particularly dangerous when drivers take up both lanes of a two-lane road or attempt to cross into the other lane of traffic to gain an advantage.

-- Drunk driving.
-Many people under the influence of drugs and alcohol are more likely to engage in reckless driving behaviors.
+Drunk driving.
+People who drive a motor vehicle under the influence of drugs or alcohol are more likely to engage in reckless driving behaviors.
 In some cases, the act of operating a vehicle while under the influence by itself can result in reckless driving charges.

 Potential Consequences of Reckless Driving

 Reckless driving carries with it a substantially increased accident risk.
 Traveling at excessive speeds requires a much faster response time and can lead to significantly greater injuries if you do have an accident.
-Not only that, reckless driving can carry other severe penalties.
+Not only that, when you endanger the safety of persons or property by reckless driving, it can carry other severe penalties.

-- Loss of your license.
-Engaging in exceptionally reckless behavior or engaging in reckless driving behavior on multiple occasions can result in license suspension.
+Loss of your license.
+Driving in exceptionally reckless behavior or engaging in reckless driving behavior on multiple occasions can result in license suspension.
 In some cases, you may have your license permanently revoked for ongoing reckless driving.

-- Increased insurance premiums.
-When you engage in reckless driving, you raise your accident risk, and your insurance company does not want to bear the burden.
+Increased insurance premiums.
+When you drive a vehicle recklessly, you raise your accident risk, and your insurance company does not want to bear the burden.
 As a result, your insurance premiums may go up, sometimes significantly, when you get caught driving recklessly.

-- Installation of an ignition interlock device on your vehicle.
-If you choose to drink and drive, leading to reckless driving behaviors, you may be required to install an ignition interlock device on your vehicle.
+Installation of an ignition interlock device on your vehicle.
+Drunk drivers who engage in reckless driving behaviors may be required to install an ignition interlock device on their vehicle.
 This may come with reduced driving privileges, including a restricted license that only allows you to operate your vehicle at specific times or to get to school or work.